Kafū, aged forty-one.

 July 31st.

-It was Mr. Iharada's account.
+This was according to Mr. Ihara’s account.

 August 1st.